Las Vegas shooting: At least 50 dead, more than 400 injured in massacre

 Sunday's shooting came more than four months after a suicide bombing at an Ariana Grande concert in Manchester, England, that killed 22 people.
 Almost 90 people were killed by gunmen inspired by Islamic State terror group at the Bataclan concert hall in Paris during a performance by Eagles of Death Metal in November 2015.

-Fox News' Adam Housley, Jake Gibson, Brooke Singman and The Associated Press contributed to this report
+Fox News' Adam Housley, Jake Gibson.
+Catherine Herridge, Brooke Singman and The Associated Press contributed to this report